Right click on each of these:

 who are Sophomores.String

-for equality, use .equals("McMaster Hall")
+for equality, use .equals("McMaster Hall") -- don't use

-operator for the test).MUPanel
+the == operator for the test).MUPanel

 constructor method to invoke these methods.Right click on MUPanel.java and choose Save Target As... (or Save Link As...) to save the file in the src folder of your project.

-and fillArray
+displayEntireArray and fillArray try

-to use an array of Book
+to use an array of Book objects, and the Book

 class definition is not supplied.
 Your task for this step of